publication date: Jun. 20, 2014

 • For patients, Lung-MAP is an opportunity to be directed to therapies chosen from a wider-than-usual menu.
 Instead of undergoing multiple diagnostic tests to determine eligibility for different studies, patients are tested once, based on a “master protocol,” and assigned to one of five different arms.
 The control arms are docetaxel or erlotinib, both FDA-approved therapies for second-line treatment of squamous cell non-small cell lung cancer.

 • For drug companies, Lung-MAP is an opportunity to earn approval based on a game plan developed and executed with the participation of FDA.
-(The agency is also represented on the trial’s … Continue reading 40-25 Partnership Points to New Path Forward For Drug Approval and Clinical Research
+(The agency is also represented on the trial’s governing board.)
+Five agents have been selected for the master protocol: MedImmune’s MED14736, AstraZeneca’s AZD4547, Amgen’s Rilotumumab, Pfizer’s Palbociclib, and a beta sparing PI3 kinase pathway inhibitor from Genentech.
+These agents could be approved concurrently with the biomarker assays.
+If any of these compounds fail to meet the endpoints, others will take their place in the ongoing trial.
+Also, patients treated in the phase II portion of the trial … Continue reading 40-25 Partnership Points to New Path Forward For Drug Approval and Clinical Research

 To access this members-only content, please log in.